Learn about social media and digital safety for immigrants

 4. Be cautious with friend requests from strangers

-Only accept friend requests from people you know.
+Only accept friend requests on social media from people you know.
 Fake accounts can be used for scams to steal your personal information and money.
 If you meet someone online and want to meet them in person, do it in a public place with other people around.

 5. Limit location sharing